2021 ABA Harrison Tweed Award

 A bar association is not eligible if it has been a recipient of the award for the same or a substantially similar program within the past 10 years.
 Nominations are particularly encouraged with respect to associations that have developed programs for joint involvement of the private bar with organized legal services or public defender programs.

-This Award will be presented at the August 2020 Annual Meeting of the American Bar Association in Chicago, IL in recognition of work accomplished during the period from April 1, 2019, through March 31, 2020.
-Projects which began prior to April 1, 2019, will be considered if substantial services have been provided during the April 1, 2019, through March 31, 2020, period.
+This Award will be presented at the August 2021 Annual Meeting of the American Bar Association in Toronto, ON, in recognition of work accomplished during the period from April 1, 2019, through March 31, 2021.
+Projects which began prior to April 1, 2019, will be considered if substantial services have been provided during the April 1, 2019, through March 31, 2021, period.

 Nomination Application Requirements